graham-fletcher-athome-org/Taca/README.md

 ### Seperating concerns via multiple builders.

 Taca is capable of connecting many repositories to the system and allocating them different IAM permissions.
 This is a very common use case.
-Each repository contains configuration that controlls different aspects fo the system.
+Each repository contains configuration that controlls different aspects of the system.
 In the example below,  the configuration repository controlls the base setup, incluing controlling the rights of the other repositories.
 Seperate repositories have been defined that control IAM, Project Creation and Applicaion Infrastrcuture.

 ![](./diagrams/LA_4.svg)